Adopt a pet

-If you adopt a dog, you will also need to:
+If you adopt a dog, you'll also need to:

-- Make sure it wears its collar and tag
+- Make sure it wears its collar and licence tag

 - Use a leash

-We have dogs of all ages, from newborn litters to quite senior dogs.
-The puppies are very popular, but older dogs can be great pets too.
-They are smart and grateful companions and won't leave you with puppy puddles or chewed-up slippers.
-Why not enrich your life, as well as the life of an older dog?
+We have dogs of all ages, from newborn puppies to senior dogs.
+While puppies are popular, older dogs can be great pets, too.
+They are smart and grateful companions that won't leave you with puppy puddles or chewed-up slippers.
+Why not enrich your life and that of an older dog?

 Taxes are extra.